Travel insights from Latin America

 Peru: History, Heritage, and Everyday Language

-Peruvian Spanish, particularly in Cusco and Lima, is softly spoken and phonetically consistent, making it approachable for learners.
+Peruvian Spanish in Lima and Cusco is softly spoken and phonetically consistent, which makes comprehension easier for learners.

 “The immersive aspect of this trip increased our students’ Spanish skills exponentially and was something the kids commented on at length….They were so happy to practice their Spanish, and the fact that they felt so connected to the Kagumu guides made the immersion more effective.”
 Professor Brady, Pacific Ridge, San Diego